 For someone following a keto diet

-- Breakfast: Chia pudding, 3 tbsp seeds, and 100 grams blueberries.
+- Breakfast: Chia pudding, 3 tablespoon seeds, and 100 grams blueberries.

 - Snack: 40 grams almonds

-- Lunch: Salad with chicken or tofu, broccoli 200 grams, 2 avocados, greens, 1 tbsp pumpkin seeds.
+- Lunch: Salad with chicken or tofu, broccoli 200 grams, 2 avocados, greens, 1 tablespoon pumpkin seeds.

 Also, following a low-carb diet, you can get enough fiber.
 In this example, you get 40 grams after lunch.
 Total carbs 18g.